Protecting your credit rights

 GET YOUR CREDIT REPORT

 You have the right to one free credit report every year.
-Your credit report shows your history, like collections and credit inquiries.
+Your credit report shows your history, like the amounts owed on your credit accounts, length of credit history, and payment history.
 It does not show your credit score.
+Credit reports may affect your credit card approvals and mortgage rates.
+It is important to review your credit report to help you catch signs of identity theft.

-If you applied for credit and got denied, you should get a copy of your credit report to make sure all the information is correct.
+If you applied for credit and got denied, you should get a copy of your credit report to make sure all the information is correct and up to date.
 You have the right to know who reported to the creditor within 60 days of the denial.

 Generally, negative information — like a collection account — stays on your report for seven years.
 Some information, like bankruptcies, will stay on your report up to 10 years.